-A new central library was built in 1962 but it burned down in 1994.
 Norwich University was founded in 1963.
+Anglia Square Shopping Centre opened in 1970.
+Castle Quarter opened in 1993.
 The Arts Centre opened in 1977.
-Anglia Square Shopping Centre opened in 1980.
-Castle Mall opened in 1993.
 Riverside Leisure Complex opened in 1999.
 In the late 20th century the main industries in Norwich were printing, electronics, engineering, and finance.
 Tourism also became an important industry.

 Norwich in the 21st century

 In the 21st century, Norwich is still a thriving city.
 In 2002 a building called The Forum was opened.
 It includes the Millennium Library.
-Then in 2005, Chapelfield Shopping Centre opened.
+Chantry Shopping Centre opened in 2005.
 In 2020 the population of Norwich was 148,000.